 At Hilmar Cheese Company sustainability is a daily commitment to caring for our land, air, and water resources - while never forgetting the importance of putting affordable, nutritious dairy products on the tables of millions of consumers.
 We recognize our responsibility to the community and environment in which we live and raise our families.
-Please look through our 2011 Commitment to Sustainability Report.- John Jeter, CEO
+Please look through our 2015 Commitment to Sustainability Report.

 Resource Renewal and Recycling

 Our commitment begins with conservation and careful management by reducing, reusing and recycling a variety of resources.
 We work with our suppliers to source earth-friendly materials.
 We have reduced packaging, and the packaging materials we do use are nearly 100% recycled.
-In our Visitor Center Café, we have plates, cups, silverware and to-go boxes made from 100% recycled material and that are completely compostable.
+In our Visitor Center Café, we encourage recycling and to-go boxes made from 100 % recycled material.

-Our conservation and recycling efforts also extend to the dairies that supply milk to our facilities.
+Conservation and recycling efforts also extend to the dairies that supply milk to our facilities.
 For dairy families, sustainability starts with a natural cycle of renewal.
-California dairies grow much of their own cattle feed, such as corn, oats and alfalfa.
+Dairies grow much of their own cattle feed, such as corn, oats and alfalfa.
 This locally grown product means less reliance on transporting feed long distances and reduced dependence on synthetic fertilizers produced with fossil fuels.
 Manure produced on the dairies provides natural nutrients to fertilize these crops.

 In the global context, the dairy industry is a rare and major success story.
 Due largely to innovations in efficiency, milk and dairy production has increased in the U.S., while greenhouse gas emissions have been reduced.
 The number of cows has been greatly reduced while milk production has expanded.
 This success is due to selective breeding, improved nutrition, improved calf and cow health care, and cow comfort.